Dossibai Patell: Early life

 and attended Miss Moos School for Girls in Bombay (now Mumbai).

-Patell came from Navsara Chambers, Fort Bombay, India.
+Patell came from Navsari Chambers, Fort Bombay, India.
 In 1903, she completed her medical training at Grant Medical College, Bombay, from where she gained her Licentiate in Medicine and Surgery.
 She then assisted Sir Temulji Nariman and Dr. Masina in Bombay before persuading her parents to allow her to study abroad.

 Life in London

 Patell spent four years studying at the Royal Free Hospital (London School of Medicine for Women) and in May 1910, became the first woman to become a member (MRCS) of the Royal College of Surgeons, four years after women were allowed to sit the MRCS exam.
 In the same year she became the first woman licentiate (LRCP) of the Royal College of Physicians (RCP).
 She also became a Bachelor of Medicine and Bachelor of Surgery (MB BS) of the University of London in 1910.
 In 1911 she became a member of the RCP, three years after women were permitted to sit its exam and one year after Ivy Evelyn Woodward became the first woman member of the college.

 She completed her Doctor of Medicine degree (MD) at the London School of Tropical Medicine in 1912, the first Indian woman to do so.